 404.5.2.1 Metering.
 Equipment for metering fibers into the plant shall ensure a consistent, uniform blending of the fibers into the mixture.
 The metering system shall be variable speed, shall proportion the fibers by weight, shall be accomplished as specified by the equipment manufacturer and be to the satisfaction of the engineer.

 404.5.2.2 Pelletized Fibers.
 If used in a drum mix plant, pelletized fiber shall be added directly into the drum mixer through the recycle asphalt inlet.

+404.5.3 Fiber Metering.
+The fiber proportioning and delivery system for SMA mixtures shall have an accuracy of 10 percent by weight of the material actually being measured in any given period of time.

 404.6 Liquid Anti-Strip Additive Systems.
 Type I liquid anti-strip additives shall be blended into the asphalt binder.
 Type II additives shall be sprayed on the combined cold feed aggregate.
 Both shall be incorporated in a consistent and uniform manner.